 Improving your credit score is like trying to lose weight.

 The principles are simple; putting them into practice, not so much.
 If you want to lose weight, you need to burn more calories than you eat.
-Sound simple?
+Easy right?

 Improving your credit score is also simple: check whether there are any errors in your credit report and build a good credit history by paying your bills on time every month.

-Easier said than done, which is why in 2013 the average US household credit card debt was $15,270.
+Easier said than done, which is why in 2017, the average U.S. household had more than $9,333 in credit card debt.

 Many people fall for the promises of shady credit repair companies that claim they can boost your credit score instantly for a “small” fee.
-As with dieting, the quick-and-dirty fixes may be tempting–the beer-and-ice-cream-only diet is my all-time favorite–but, sadly, they don’t work.
+As with dieting, the quick-and-dirty fixes may be tempting, but sadly, they don’t work.

 Here are 3 ways to improve your credit score: